district10/blog/_posts/post-0001-pandoc-readme.md

 be disabled if desired.)

-The raw HTML is passed through unchanged in HTML, S5, Slidy, Slideous, DZSlides, EPUB, Markdown, and Textile output, and suppressed in other formats.
+The raw HTML is passed through unchanged in HTML, S5, Slidy, Slideous, DZSlides, EPUB, Markdown, Emacs Org mode, and Textile output, and suppressed in other formats.

 #### Extension: `markdown_in_html_blocks` ####